 The first thing you notice is the anxiety, the growing frustration of small bits not quite fitting together like they should, an unease that what was taught to you is not entirely true.

-Overall though, everything runs pretty these days.
-Once there was a time when everything was possible, with different people trying wildly different experiments.
-Over time, however, they converged on what is now known as The Way.
+Overall though, everything runs pretty well these days.
+Once, everything was possible, with different people trying wildly different experiments.
+Over time, however, we all converged on what is now known as The Way.

 So for us here, today, our lot is to work out all out all the messy little details and edge cases.
 Specialists communicating with other specialists.

 But then someone discovers something new.
 The discovery itself is attributed to a single person, but this is rarely true.

 Discovery is a process.
 It builds on the observations of many people.
 But the spark itself can not be just built up through the analysis of existing facts alone.
 Someone, or perhaps several people in different locations, has a flash, an intuition about the way something works.
 Often it is born from observing some anomaly.The discovery itself may at first seem laughably small, but it will soon tear the whole community asunder, people taking sides over this new thing is the Way Forward or not.
 It cannot be fit into the old way of doing things, and everything that is already known must be reevaluated with how it fits into this new discovery.

 In communities both small and large, a discovery comes along that doesn’t fit in with everything else the experts know.
 It doesn't fit with the fundamentals.
 And plank by plank, the older belief system will be torn up and replaced by planks of a new foundation.

 Old data has to be reinterpreted by this new perspective.
 New instruments must be created to observe new forms of data, and even the old instruments can reveal new information.
 The world, to the observer, has been changed.